LearnOnDemandSystems/docs/guides/github-integration/github-integration.md

 available to users who launch that lab from that point on.

 > [!KNOWLEDGE] When an IDLx lab Profile is integrated with GitHub, and then the integration is later removed, the content will not be affected, and will be managed through LOD.
-When an IDL (legacy) Lab Profile is integrated with GitHub, IDL Studio options are disabled.
-If you remove the integration with GitHub, the IDL (legacy) content will remain but it will now be treated as regular IDL content managed with the IDL Studio.

 ## Manual synchronization of Markdown content